jevan-smith/EggoBot/README.md

 - Visual Studios 2017

 ## Expected Outputs Below
 :exclamation: This project was originally made for personal use and wasn't intended for large exposure, therefore the source code will contain bad code, dead code, and variable naming confusion.
-That said I hope you enjoy the Bot!
+That said, I hope you enjoy the Bot!

 Demo Video:
 http://www.youtube.com/watch?feature=player_embedded&v=ZOHQxZvFqOQ